File transfer | RS for Desktop

 ℹ️

-The File Transfer tab is available for many Jump Item session types, including Shell Jump.
+The File Transfer tab is available for many Asset session types, including SSH.
 It is not available for RDP sessions, where file transfer is done using copy and paste.

 For macOS Catalina (10.15)+ systems, if screen sharing is not enabled, click the banner at the top of the File Transfer tab to prompt the customer for permissions to transfer files.